mzazon/awesome-cloud-projects/aws/deploying-global-database-replication/deploying-global-database-replication.md

    echo "✅ Primary cluster instances created and available"
    ```

-   Both instances are now running and ready to handle database operations.
+   Both instances are now running with enhanced monitoring enabled and ready to handle database operations.
 The primary cluster can now accept connections and process transactions while simultaneously replicating data to secondary regions as they come online.

 4. **Create First Secondary Cluster in Europe**: